Drexel Partners with McGraw Hill to Improve Math Education Through Online Tools

-Since it was founded 20 years ago, The Math Forum’s award-winning educational site has become a comprehensive, online source of math learning, teaching and communication for mathematicians, educators, parents, students and researchers worldwide.
-From professional development issues to parental homework crises, The Math Forum is renowned for mentoring, problem solving, collaborating, sharing and advancing research in math education.
+Since it was founded 20 years ago, the Math Forum’s award-winning educational site, a service of Drexel’s School of Education, has become a comprehensive, online source of math learning, teaching and communication for mathematicians, educators, parents, students and researchers worldwide.
+From professional development issues to parental homework crises, the Math Forum is renowned for mentoring, problem solving, collaborating, sharing and advancing every aspect of math education.